Shirley van der Lof

 Shirley van der Lof (born November 7, 1986, in Haaksbergen, Overijssel) is a racing driver from the Netherlands, and grand daughter of former Formula One-driver Dries van der Lof.
 Besides her racing career, she has studied "real estate and broking".
 She strives to become the first Dutch female formula one driver.

-Shirley first started driving in go-karts at age 14, and was immediately hooked to the speed.
+Van der Lof first started driving in go-karts at age 14, and was immediately hooked to the speed.
 In 2001, at age 15, she won her first go-karting championship.
 In 2006, she started in the Benelux Formula Ford championship.
 Her first years in auto racing resulted in a fair number of crashes, but also a fair share of success.

-In 2008, she started racing in the ATS Formel 3 Trophy for HS Technik Motorsport in a Dallara F304 OPC Challenge.
-In the first 8 races of her debut season, she finished on the podium 4 times: two times in 3rd place and two times in 2nd place.
+In 2008, van der Lof started racing in the ATS Formel 3 Trophy for HS Technik Motorsport in a Dallara F304 OPC Challenge.
+In the first 8 races of her debut season, she finished on the podium four times: two times in third place and two times in second place.

-In 2019 she tested for the W series but was not selected.
+In 2019, she tested for the W series but was not selected.